Jul

 In other words, reporters are dependent on their sources and the smart ones should just hang around the office and wait for a phone call (or a facebook message.)

-I was scratching the surface for information so these guys could take cheap shots, grammatical errors included, and then go back to praising twitter.
+I was scratching the surface of information so these guys could take cheap shots, grammatical errors included, and then go back to praising twitter.
 And then it hit me.
 Where’s Dan Colarusso?
 It was a fairly small office and I hadn’t seen him either day.

 I asked out loud where he was, but all I got were blank looks and faint mumbles.
 So I waited about an hour and asked again.
 I never got a straight answer, but all that mattered at that point was that Dan certainly wasn’t there and, from the looks of it, he wasn’t coming back.
 “There goes any obligation I had to this place,” I said to myself.